port-labs/port-docs/docs/guides/all/setup-dora-metrics-benchmark.md

 By understanding these benchmarks, you can effectively assess your services' current performance levels and identify specific areas for improvement.

-:::tip Adjust Thresholds
+:::tip Adjust thresholds
-You can adjust the thresholds based on your organization's specific needs.
+These benchmarks are consistent with the [DORA report for 2024](https://dora.dev/research/2024/), but you can always adjust them based on your organization's specific needs.
 :::

 ## Set up scorecard